K-Everette123/Monster-Fight-Simulation/README.md

 ## Motivation
-**Monster-Fight-Simulation** was created for an assignment in the CS 230 class at Jacksonville State University.
+**Monster-Fight-Simulation** was created for an assignment given in the CS 230 class at Jacksonville State University.

 ##Requirements
 * [Python 3.4.4 (Windows)](https://www.python.org/ftp/python/3.4.4/python-3.4.4.msi)